Icon Aircraft: FBI investigation

-In June 2021, a group of minority shareholders in ICON Aircraft, including former ICON board member and ex-Boeing CEO Phil Condit, and former ICON CEO Kirk Hawkins, filed a lawsuit with the Delaware Chancery Court to prevent the Chinese state-owned majority company shareholder, Pudong Science and Technology Investment Inc. (PDSTI), from transferring technology to China.
+In June 2021, a group of minority shareholders in Icon Aircraft, including former Icon board member and ex-Boeing CEO Phil Condit, and former Icon CEO Kirk Hawkins, filed a lawsuit with the Delaware Chancery Court to prevent the Chinese state-owned majority company shareholder, Pudong Science and Technology Investment Inc. (PDSTI), from transferring technology to China.

 The suit states, "since becoming the controlling stockholder of Icon in 2017, PDSTI has disregarded its duties to minority shareholders, seized control of the management of the company, operated Icon as its own property, and systematically dismantled the company, thereby destroying the value of Icon and its shares, all in support of its goal to expropriate Icon’s intellectual property to China."
 In a statement, Condit wrote, "I believe strongly that good governance is at the very heart of a trustworthy economic system.
 The board has a fiduciary responsibility to all shareholders and without that trust, critical investments cannot be made.
 If Chinese investments are masquerading as venture capital to gain access to U.S. technology, it violates this trust … the investments by PDSTI in Icon were never intended to make the company successful.
 Rather they were part of a plan to gain technology and defraud minority shareholders."

 In January 2022, The Wall Street Journal reported that the Federal Bureau of Investigation and the Committee on Foreign Investment in the United States were investigating the deal for potential criminal violations as well as national security concerns.
 The complaints alleged that the Chinese take-over had military implications, saying the aircraft could be used as a military drone.
-ICON denied the accusation, saying "the plane is loaded with stylistic and safety features that make the plane wholly unsuited for military application" and indicated the move was just an attempt by former CEO Kirk Hawkins to regain control of the company after having invited Chinese investment by PDSTI.
+Icon denied the accusation, saying "the plane is loaded with stylistic and safety features that make the plane wholly unsuited for military application" and indicated the move was just an attempt by former CEO Kirk Hawkins to regain control of the company after having invited Chinese investment by PDSTI.

 Bankruptcy

-On April 4, 2024, ICON Aircraft filed for Chapter 11 bankruptcy, listing assets and liabilities between million and million.
+On April 4, 2024, Icon Aircraft filed for Chapter 11 bankruptcy.
 The company is considering other options to save itself, including a possible sale.

 Four months later, the firm reported that SG Investment America had completed the purchase of its assets, as well as creating a new entity to manage them.